 Relying parties in SWAMID may require elevated levels of assurance.

-This Identity Assurance Profile is conditionally mappable to but not interchangeable with REFEDS Assurance Framework ver 1.0.
+This Identity Assurance Profile is conditionally mappable to but not interchangeable with the REFEDS Assurance Framework version 2.0 Process-Based Identity Assurance Profile at level high and Identifier Uniqueness.